 +39 041 2405401

-On January 11 and 12, 2025, in occasion of the Marina Apollonio: Beyond the Circle exhibition, the museum organizes a special Double Meaning event: an inclusive two-day sculpture workshop for blind, partially sighted, and sighted visitors.
+On January 24 and 25, 2026, on the occasion of the exhibition Manu-Facture: The Ceramics of Lucio Fontana, the museum presents a special Double Meaning event: a two-day sculpture workshop open to blind, partially sighted, and sighted visitors.